unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

 the environment is memoryless, and that there is a dominant scale of times set by the interactions, wich allows to cut off high-frequency perturbations.

-These so-called, respectively, Born, Markov and Rotating-Wave approximations, lead to a so-called Lindblad form of the *dissipation*, i.e. to a special structure of the system-environment interaction that can be represented with a linear superoperator that always admits the Lindblad form
+These approximations -- called the Born, Markov, and Rotating-Wave approximations, respectively -- lead to a so-called Lindblad form of the *dissipation*, i.e. to a special structure of the system-environment interaction that can be represented with a linear superoperator that always admits the Lindblad form